tailrecursion/hlisp-starter/README.md

   **Solution:** The document `<head>` must contain a `<script type="text/hlisp">` element.
 Lisp source can be contained in this script element, to be evaluated in the environment of the page.

-* **Interpreted vs. compiled Lisp.**

-  Interpreted Lisp has a number of advantages: runtime eval, complete control over evaluation and environment.
-But there are disadvantages: performance suffers, JavaScript interop is complicated.
-Compiled Lisp should perform better and have better interop characteristics.

-  **Solution:** Go with compiled Lisp, since an excellent implementation, ClojureScript, already exists.

 * **Event handlers and dynamic interface.**